-Tubowgule’s current name of Bennelong Point honours Woollarawarre Bennelong, a senior Eora man at the time of the arrival of British colonisers in Australia in 1788.
-Kidnapped by the first Governor of New South Wales, Arthur Phillip, Bennelong served as an interlocutor between the Eora and the British, telling Governor Phillip the names of the clans around Sydney as well as the Aboriginal name for Parramatta which Phillip had initially called Rose Hill.
-At his request, Governor Phillip built him a hut on the point that now bears his name.
-Bennelong later became the first Aboriginal Australia to travel to London.
-He spent more than a year in the British capital and attended museums, the theatre at Covent Garden, and Houses of Parliament before returning to his home at Sydney Cove.
+Tubowgule’s present name of Bennelong Point honours Woollarawarre Bennelong, a senior Eora man at the time of the colonists’ arrival.
+Bennelong was kidnapped by the first Governor of New South Wales, Arthur Phillip, and served as an interlocutor between the Eora and the British, telling Governor Phillip the names of the clans around Sydney, as well as the name for Parramatta, which Phillip had initially called Rose Hill.

-In 1817 the British Governor, Lachlan Macquarie, ordered a fort be built upon Bennelong Point under the direction of former convict and architect Francis Greenway.
+In 1817, Governor Lachlan Macquarie ordered a fort to be built on Bennelong Point under the direction of architect and former convict Francis Greenway.
 Fort Macquarie was a square construction with circular bastions at each corner and a castellated square tower.
-The channel that at high tide separated the tidal island from the mainland was filled with rocks and the fort was completed in 1821.
+The channel that at high tide separated the tidal island from the mainland was filled with rocks.
+The fort was completed in 1821.

-In 1879 a precursor to the Sydney Opera House – a 900 seat theatre for comic opera and vaudeville – opened in a warehouse on the corner of King and York Streets.
+In 1879, a precursor to the Opera House – a 900-seat theatre for comic opera and vaudeville – opened in a warehouse on the corner of King and York streets.
 It was condemned in 1900.
-Two years later Fort Macquarie on Bennelong Point was also demolished and replaced by a militaristic tram shed.
+Two years later, Fort Macquarie was also demolished and replaced by a tram shed.